httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This mechanism is likely only a small part of a larger design that uses content encryption.
 How clients and servers acquire and identify keys will depend on the use case.
-Though a complete key management system is not described, this document defines an Crypto-Key header field that can be used to convey keying material.
+In particular, a key management system is not described.

 ## Notational Conventions